 - Generous pinch of pepper

 - 1 teaspoon onion powder

-- 2 levelled tablespoons of coconut flour (or 2 heaped tablespoons of almond meal)
+- 2 tablespoons coconut flour leveled, or 2 heaped tablespoons of almond meal

 - 1/3 cup tapioca flour

 - 1/3 cup almond meal can be omitted, juts add more tapioca or cassava flour, or other grain-free flour of choice

 - To serve: Dijon mustard or other condiment of choice

 - Place sweet potato in a medium pot, add a teaspoon of salt and cover with water (just a little above the potato).
 Bring to a boil and cook for 7-8 minutes, until soft when inserted with a knife.

 - Strain and return back to the pot with 1 tablespoon of ghee.
 Mash together using a potato masher until smooth.
 Let it cool off for 5 minutes, then add to a bowl with shredded ham hock (or ham, if using), egg, and mustard.
 Season with another half teaspoon salt, some pepper and onion powder.
 Mix together until well incorporated.
 Finally, add 2 tablespoons of coconut flour or almond meal, and mix together.
 Place the bowl in the fridge, uncovered, for 1 hour minimum.
 This will stiffen the filling mixture slightly, making it easier to mould into rolls.